AllTheLines/CacheTVS/README.md

 ## DEM file format
 Currently only the [`.bt` file format](http://vterrain.org/Implementation/Formats/BT.html) is supported.
 * It must be perfectly square.
+* The width must be divisible by 3.
 * Must be in an AEQD projection whose anchor is the centre of the tile.
 * The tile's extent must be set so that both the bottom-left and top-right are repurposed to define the lon/lat coordinates of the centre.
 * All points must be the same metric distance apart.